 (3) The Pastor, together with the congregation, shall endeavour to discover talents within it, to encourage and equip congregation members to become co-workers, so that their services may develop freely in cooperation with congregational councillors and other co-workers for the advancement of life and growth within the congregation.

-(4) Together with them the Pastor shall ensure that the will to perform missionary work and to accept ecumenical responsibility is awakened, that charity and Christian stewardship as well as church ministries are promoted.
+(4) Together with them the Pastor shall ensure that the will to perform missionary work and to accept ecumenical responsibility is awakened, that charity and Christian stewardship as well as Church ministries are promoted.

-(5) The Pastor and the congregational council perform their duties in cooperation with each other and ensure that the solidarity within the congregation is sustained and strengthened.
+(5) The Pastor and the Congregational Council perform their duties in cooperation with each other and ensure that the solidarity within the congregation is sustained and strengthened.

 (6) The Pastor shall conscientiously carry out the tasks entrusted to him in the administration and management of the Pastor’s post, the keeping of church registers and in property and financial matters.

-(7) If there are several Pastors’ posts in a congregation, the Pastors have equal status as far as public preaching and administration of sacraments is concerned.
+(7) If there are several Pastors’ posts in a congregation, the Pastors have equal status as far as public preaching and administration of Sacraments is concerned.
 Section 17(5) applies mutatis mutandis.
 If no consensus can be found, Church Council determines the allocation of duties.

 (8) The Pastor shall minister to all members of his congregation.